ggrandes/bouncer/README.md

 ###### Notes about security:

-* If use MUX=SSL
+* If use MUX=SSL or CLUSTER=SSL
     * Keys/Certificates are pairs, must be configured in the two ends (MUX-IN & MUX-OUT)
     * files.crt are X.509 public certificates
     * files.key are RSA Keys in PKCS#8 format (no encrypted)
     * files.crt/.key must be in class-path `${BOUNCER_HOME}/keys/`
     * be careful about permissions of "files.key" (unix permission 600 may be good)
-* If use MUX=AES, you need to protect the "bouncer.conf" from indiscrete eyes (unix permission 600 may be good)
+* If use MUX=AES or CLUSTER=AES, you need to protect the "bouncer.conf" from indiscrete eyes (unix permission 600 may be good)

 ##### Example config of Forward / Port Redirector (rinetd style):